 Rough details of the original 2020 TCR No. 8 race were announced at the launch event at Look Mum No Hands in London, UK in late November, 2019.
 Registration was open for two weeks in November and December, 2019.
 Applicants were informed in early January 2020 whether they had been awarded a place.

-Travel restrictions and lockdowns started throughout Europe in early to mid March 2020 and before the end of March the organizers announced that the 2020 TCR was being postponed until 2021.
-Details of the 2021 replacement race were announced in late December, 2020, with the new route minimizing the number of border crossings and remaining within the Schengen region to maximize the chance of the race happening with minimum disruption while still crossing a large portion of the continent, see the page for Transcontinental Race 2021 (cancelled).
+Travel restrictions and lockdowns started throughout Europe in early to mid March 2020 and before the end of March the organizers announced that the 2020 TCR was being postponed for a year but the ongoing Coronavirus disruption caused that to again be cancelled (see the page 2021 Transcontinental Race (cancelled)).

 The start and finish locations from TCR No. 7 were to be used again in the 2020 TCR, but the direction would be reverted back to the traditional west to east format.
-The start had been planned for the final weekend of July 2020, but at the time of the cancellation it had not been decided whether it would be late on Friday 24th or early on Saturday 25th, July.
+The start had been planned for the final weekend of July 2020.

 The 4 control points were as follows, and are marked on the map below.

 - CP1: Roubaix, France.
 The parcours included some of the classic secteurs of incredibly rough, cobbled farm roads in northern France that are used in the Paris-Roubaix professional bike race every Spring.